vivien/i3blocks-contrib/mediaplayer/README.md

 If you leave the instance empty it will try to find an active player used on it's own.

+# Installation

+Add the following to your i3blocks config:

 ``` ini
 [mediaplayer]